onlyquake/xonotic-wiki/Trouble-in-Terrorist-Town.md

 <img src="uploads/6cdb741c94684e2633821c7540269186/iconTTTgamemode.png" alt="logoTTTxonotic"/>

+A group of space terrorists have traitors among them.
+Traitors must kill terrorists, while the terrorists have to try to find and kill the traitors.

 # Objective of the Game

 The game mode is based on the fact that there is a small group of traitors and another of detectives, there is an explanation of the functions of each one.

+## Innocents

+The Innocent are the majority (62.5% of the game's population by default.)
+Their group color is green.
+The task of the innocent is to detect traitors and defend detectives more than anything, they must kill the right person or anything special.

 ## Traitors